nicolefabia/RearAware-Chrome/README.md

 - Works best with good lighting and a clear view of the cat.
 - The model was trained on cats only, not dogs, humans, or anything else.
 - Sound effects are random.
 You're welcome.
-- Detection isn't perfect — it may occasionally miss a butt at an odd angle, or very rarely censor something that isn't one.
+- Detection isn't perfect.
+It may occasionally miss a butt at an odd angle, or very rarely censor something that isn't one.
 It's a fun tool, not a guarantee.
 - Requires a browser with WebGPU support (recent versions of Chrome) for full speed; falls back to a slower CPU-only mode otherwise.

 ## How it works (for the curious)